 There are many things to consider when shopping around for an entry level DSLR.
-It can be overwhelming for someone just starting out.
-You are looking for a product that will suit your needs and have just the right amount of features while staying within your budget.
+You are looking for a product that will suit your needs, and have just the right amount of features while staying within your budget.
 To make matters worse, technology is always changing and improving.

 Manual exposure settings

 Having a camera with manual exposure settings as opposed to “auto” settings will get you comfortable with what is known as “The Exposure Triangle.”
 Filmmakers utilizes aperture, shutter speed, and ISO to control how much light hits the camera sensor, with the goal being “the perfect exposure.”
 Aperture, shutter speed, and ISO affect exposure in different ways.

 How aperture affects exposure

 Aperture is adjusted either from the camera lens by rotating the lens’ aperture wheel, or through your camera.
 It is also known as your “F-stop.”
 In addition to letting in different amounts of light, your lens’ aperture also determines what is known as depth of field or “DoF” for short.
 Depth of field determines what can be in focus in a “frame”.